A Cerebral Palsy Lawyer Can Help You Collect

 A diagnosis of cerebral palsy is wrenching for any parent, and it can be even more devastating when the negligent actions of a medical professional are to blame.
-If you suspect your child's cerebral palsy may be the result of medical malpractice, an experienced and compassionate cerebral palsy attorney at Moody Law serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, can provide expert legal support.
+If you suspect your child's cerebral palsy may be the result of medical malpractice, an experienced and compassionate cerebral palsy lawyer at Moody Law serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, can provide expert legal support.
 Our team has extensive experience in this area of law, and we have an objective record of achieving successful outcomes for our clients.
 To schedule a free legal consultation, contact Moody Law today.

 How Cerebral Palsy Occurs

 Cerebral palsy refers to a number of neurological disorders that develop in children and permanently affect movement and coordination.
 In some cases, brain malformation will occur during gestation, or a brain injury will happen during delivery or immediately after birth.